How Europe works

 - Please keep in mind that you need a good, working knowledge of English (especially spoken).
 In the majority of companies, English is the company language.
 Without a good knowledge of English your chances of getting a job are zero to none.

 - The more additional languages you speak, the better.
 However, only mention a language if you can comfortably work with it in a professional environment, and towards customers.
-For most jobs in ICT & Engineering just English would be sufficient, but most jobs on offer in Eastern or Southern European countries are in customer service and similar and will require more language skills.
+For most jobs in ICT & Engineering just English would be sufficient, but most jobs on offer in Eastern or Southern European countries are in customer service and will require more language skills.

 - A CV should be no more then 2-3 pages, A4.